-C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2011.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, firstyear students who applied, were admitted, and enrolled (full- or part-time) in Fall 2013.
 Include early decision, early action, and students who began studies during summer in this cohort.
-Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn
+Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
+Admitted applicants should include wait-listed students who were

-(by applicant of institution).
-Admitted applicants should include v vait-iisted students who were C1 Total first-time, first-year (freshman) men who applied 3431 C1 Total first-time, first-year (freshman) women who applied 5102 Total = 8533 C1 Total first-time, first-year (freshman) men who were admitted 764 C1 Total first-time, first-year (freshman) women who were admitted 799 Total = 1563 C1 Total full-time, first-time, first-year (freshman) men who enrolled 292 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0

-C1 Total full-time, first-time, first-year (freshman) women who enrolled 310 Total = 602 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0
+, , , , , , , , , , , , , , , , , , , , C1 Total first-time, first-year (freshman) men who applied 3876 C1 Total first-time, first-year (freshman) women who applied 5233 9109 C1 Total first-time, first-year (freshman) men who were admitted 778 C1 Total first-time, first-year (freshman) women who were admitted 817 1595 C1 Total full-time, first-time, first-year (freshman) men who enrolled 311 C1 Total part-time, first-time, first-year (freshman) men who enrolled 0 • C1 Total full-time, first-time, first-year (freshman) women who enrolled 314 C1 Total part-time, first-time, first-year (freshman) women who enrolled 0 625